 |Leadership-centered Management (Undergraduate Equivalent)|

-Students can elect to complete one or more specializations to add to the core MBA degree program.
+Students may elect to complete one or more specializations to add to the core MBA degree program.

 How This Works